 We do, there is no subsidy from the Government.

-Construction is a very quick process.
-As a rough guide, this development can be built in under six months, with very light duty construction that has little local impact.
+Construction of a solar farm is a very quick process.
+As a rough guide, a typical development can be built in under six months, with very light duty construction that has little local impact.